 |Starting Monthly Income||$4,000|

 |Total Other Living Expenses (WANTS)||-$2,600|

-|What’s left for fun money?||-$553|
+|What’s left for fun money?||-$449|

-We based this whole exercise on the choice of Ohio State with the $50,000+ in student loans.
-Think about how much more would be left over if we chose a college not as expensive (or on the flip side a college that was MORE expensive–YIKES).
-If a student could have started with half the amount of student loans, they would have half the amount of monthly payment.
+We based this whole exercise on the college choice resulting in $34,000 in student loans.
+Think about how much more would be leftover if we chose a college that is not as expensive (or, on the flip side, a MORE expensive college–YIKES).
+If students could have started with half the student loans, they would have half the monthly payment.

 Worried you won’t find an excellent college that can fit your student’s financial future?
 Don’t worry.
 You can, and Capstone can help.
 We can help your student graduate on time with manageable student loan debt without robbing your retirement.